 At Dowerin, join Rusty the Tin Dog on an adventure throughout his home Tin Dog Creek along the Tin Dog Creek Walk Trail .

-The Wyalkatchem CBH & Agricultural Museum is a must and is open from 10 am-2 pm on Easter Saturday and Sunday.
+The Wyalkatchem CBH & Agricultural Museum is a must and is open from 10 am-4 pm on Good Friday, Easter Saturday, Sunday and Monday.
 The main museum building is a 1936 “K” type wheat bin which is believed to be the oldest in preservation; alongside this is a series of purpose-built display buildings preserving the quickly fading agricultural heritage of the Central Wheatbelt Region.

 The Koorda Motor & Military Museum houses an array of military collections and vintage cars to browse through.
 It is open by appointment, please call Tony on 0429 080 258.